 How do I apply?

 Specific application instructions can be found here.
 Note that the application fee can be waived in some circumstances, and I encourage you to apply for a waiver if you can.
 The GRE will be optional for this year’s application cycle.

 Our department uses a traditional lab-based admissions process, in that each student applies to work with a particular professor in a particular lab.
 If you wish to work with me, then I will be the one who is primarily reviewing your application.
 You should be sure to list my name on your application.
 You can list other professors as well; however, this is not required.
 In some cases, a grad student can be co-mentored by two professors.
 If this is something that you’re interested in and if it makes sense for your research interests, you should include this in your application.

 You are welcome to email me ahead of time to introduce yourself.
 I do not typically hold Zoom meetings with applicants until after I’ve reviewed applications (but if there are extenuating circumstances, let me know).
 If you choose to email me before submitting your application, please include your resume or CV and a paragraph about your research interests and why you want to apply to my lab (see section below).
-If it is obvious to me that it’s not a good research fit, I will tell you, and then it’s up to you whether you proceed with the application process.
+If it is obvious to me that it’s not a good research fit, I may tell you, and then it’s up to you whether you proceed with the application process.

 What will make my application stand out?